fortysix2ahead/tracs/README.md

 provided by different service might be different.
 So you can fetch the duration and distance from Polar and the ascent/descent from Strava.

-Grouping activities is interactive, GTrac will ask for necessary information.
+Grouping activities is interactive, Tracs will ask for necessary information.
 Before grouping, you might have something like this:

 ```generic